Instructional Technology

 - Design student-created video assignments in Panopto, Adobe Spark, or Rush

-- Engage students with polls using Turning Technologies Clickers, Zoom or Webex
+- Engage students with polls using Zoom

-- Form breakout rooms with Zoom|Webex
+- Form breakout rooms with Zoom | Webex

 For providing practice and feedback, demonstration of learning or assessment of learning, you might consider the following: